Choose Your Path

 Leadership Certificate in Psychological Health & Safety

-The Becoming Institute’s next flagship credential is a structured leadership program that converts classroom learning into measurable workplace implementation.
-Built around an eight-module sequence anchored by the de-identified Applied Psychological Health & Safety Improvement (APH-SI) Project, the certificate equips public-sector leaders to advance psychological health and safety inside their own teams, units, and ministries — producing auditable evidence at every stage.
+A virtual-first, cohort-based credential built for the scale, cadence, and reporting standards of the Ontario Public Service.
+The Leadership Certificate translates classroom learning into measurable workplace implementation, anchored by the Applied Psychological Health & Safety Improvement (APH–SI) Project, so leaders advance psychological health and safety inside their own teams, units, and ministries — producing auditable evidence at every stage.

-8 Modules
+Structure 8 Modules 16-Week Delivery

-Online + D2L Brightspace
+Delivery Online + D2L Brightspace Instructor-Led

 Work With Us